 '''

-type Encoder interface {

 Encode(pack PipelinePack) (output []byte, err error)

-}

 '''

 This method accepts a PiplelinePack containing a populated message object and returns a byte slice containing the data that should be sent out, or an error if serialization fails for some reason.
-If the encoder wishes to swallow an input message without generating any output (such as for batching, or because the message contains no new data) then nil should be returned for both the output and the error.

 Unlike the other plugin types, encoders don't have a PluginRunner, nor do they run in their own goroutines.
 Outputs invoke encoders directly, by calling the Encode method exposed on the OutputRunner.
-This has the same signature as the Encoder interface's Encode method, to which it will delegate.
+This has the same signature as the Encoder interface's Encode method, to which it will will delegate.
 If use_framing is set to true in the output's configuration, however, the OutputRunner will prepend Heka's Stream Framing to the generated binary data.